Darunesh1/tds-prod-calc-test/README.md

-# Product Calculator Test
+# Production Calculator Test

 ## Overview

-This is a simple web application designed to display the number 600 within a designated result area.
+This project is a simple web application designed to display the number 600 within a designated result area.
 It utilizes Bootstrap for styling to ensure a clean and responsive user interface.

 ## Features

-*   Displays the number 600.
+*   Displays a fixed value of "600" in the result section.
 *   Employs Bootstrap for modern and responsive styling.
-*   Clear and concise presentation of the result.
+*   Provides a clear and straightforward user experience.

 ## Usage

 To use this application, simply open the `index.html` file in your web browser.
-The number 600 will be prominently displayed on the page, styled using Bootstrap.
+The number 600 will be immediately visible, styled according to the Bootstrap framework.

 ## Technical Details

 The core functionality is achieved through a simple HTML structure.
-The number 600 is embedded within a `div` element with the ID `result`.
-Bootstrap CSS is linked via a CDN to provide pre-built styling classes, ensuring the display is visually appealing and adapts to different screen sizes.
+The number 600 is placed within a `div` element with a specific ID (`#result`).
+Bootstrap's CSS framework is included via a CDN link in the HTML's `<head>` section, providing pre-built styles for layout and presentation.
+No JavaScript is required for this basic display.

 ## License